idris-lang/Idris-dev/docs/tutorial/theorems.rst

 Equality
 --------

-allows propositional equalities to be declared, allowing theorems about programs to be stated and proved.
+Idris allows propositional equalities to be declared, allowing theorems about programs to be stated and proved.
 Equality is built in, but conceptually has the following definition: